-KG1 to Grade 2 students are dismissed at 14:45 and are escorted by an adult to the buses, or should be collected promptly from their class.
-Grades 3 to Grade 5 students are dismissed at 14:45.
-Students should be met promptly by their parents or other designated guardian at the front of the school pick up point or ride the bus.
-Parents and drivers should wait in the Foyer until classes are dismissed rather than waiting along the hallways.
-Waiting in halls distracts students and teachers, disrupting student learning.
+KG1 to Grade 2 students are dismissed from the classrooms at 2:45 p.m..
+Students are escorted by an adult to the buses, or should be collected promptly from their classroom by their parent/s or a designated guardian.
+Grades 3 to Grade 5 students are dismissed at 2:45 p.m., and should be met promptly by their parent/s or other designated guardian at the pick up points as shared by their homeroom teacher.
+Students riding the school buses are escorted by an adult to the buses.
+Waiting in halls or in direct eyesight of students distracts them and the teachers, hence disrupting student learning.
+So, parents, guardians and drivers are kindly asked to wait in the Foyer/Atrium, or other common reception area spaces, and not in the hallways or in front of classroom windows.

-Elementary students dismissed at 14:45 should either be promptly picked up by the parents (or their designate) or proceed to their bus.
-If a child is involved in a school-sponsored, after-school activity, the student should be met promptly at the completion of the activity.
-All KG1/KG2 students will be escorted by an adult to their after-school activities.
+If a child is involved in a school-sponsored, after-school activity, the student should be met promptly at the completion of the activity at the designated meeting point.
+All students will be escorted by an adult to their after-school activities.

-Students who are not met within 15 minutes of the dismissal times will wait in the reception area for their transport.
+Students who are not met within 15 minutes of the dismissal times will wait in the reception.
 Elementary School students and parents who stay after school may use outdoor playground facilities only and must be directly supervised by their parent/guardian.
 The playground is closed every Tuesday to allow staff to attend meetings and/or Professional Development.

 Please send an email to the teacher if your child is going home in any way different from their routine.
 Students should make arrangements to go home with another student the day before and inform the school of the change in plans.
-If any change in plans occurs during the school day and a student is leaving with a different parent, please inform the School Receptionist or the Primary/ Elementary School Secretary as appropriate.
+If any change in plans occurs during the school day and a student is leaving with a different parent, please inform the School Receptionist or the Elementary School Secretary as appropriate.

-The campus is closed on Friday and Saturday except for special events.
+The campus is closed on Saturday and Sunday, except for special events.